big-data-lab-team/OrpailleCC/README.md

 }
 ```
 ## Chained Reservoir Sampling
+The chained reservoir sampling is a variant of the reservoir sampling that allows discarding outdated data while maintaining the reservoir distribution.

 ```cpp
 #include <iostream> //Included for cout
 #include <cstdlib> //Included for malloc (note: that on other system, the malloc function may be redifined otherwise.)